Fractional dark energy: phantom behavior and negative absolute temperature: Conclusions

 \section{Conclusions}

 In this paper we have investigated further aspects of the FDE model.
 First, we analyzed FDE with a nonzero chemical potential.
 In this case, FDE possesses a phantom behavior and the equation of state parameter has a lower limit.
-The combination of temperature and chemical potential $\beta \mu$ is constrained by measurements of $w$ by \textit{Planck}.
-The measurements put a limit of $\beta\mu\lesssim 1$, thus smaller than $\beta \epsilon$.
+The combination of temperature and chemical potential $\beta \mu$ is constrained by measurements of $w$ by \textit{Planck}, giving an upper bound of $\beta\mu \lesssim 5\% \beta \epsilon$.

 In the second part of this paper we analyzed the NAT behavior for FDE.
 In order to avoid a divergence in the energy when the momentum goes to zero, a cutoff is introduced.
 This cutoff is precisely a requirement for NAT, thus indicating a connection between FDE and NAT, if FDE is composed of fermions.
 In this case the equation of state parameter should be equal to minus one and the chemical potential should be zero.
 We have shown that when the energy of the system reaches the cutoff, the transition to NAT happens and in fact, all high-energy states become quickly populated, leading in turn to the maximum energy density and number density for the system.
-The transition from positive to negative temperature occurred in early Universe, not jeopardizing any observation.
 Negative temperatures saturates ($T=0^-$) in a very short time and the holes are no longer diluted as the Universe expands.
+Using combined data from CMB, BAO and SNe, we investigated the redshift of the transition from $+T$ to $-T$ and the results indicated that this transition is allowed at any redshift larger than one.
 This connection between FDE and NAT elucidates the properties of the present model and shows a possible fate of the FDE gas.